Soham-Debnath/python-advanced-01/README.md

-# these are advanced python part 1.
+# These are advanced python part 1.